HB-2311

 Plain Language

-Operators must clearly and conspicuously disclose to minor account holders that they are interacting with an AI.
-The operator may choose between two disclosure methods: (1) a persistent visible disclaimer that remains on-screen throughout the interaction, or (2) a disclosure at the beginning of each session plus at least every three hours in a continuous session.
-This obligation is unconditional for minors — it applies regardless of whether the AI might be mistaken for a human.
-The minor definition is knowledge-based: it applies only when the operator has actual knowledge or reasonable certainty the user is under 18.
+Operators must clearly and conspicuously disclose to minor account holders that they are interacting with a conversational AI service.
+The operator may satisfy this obligation in one of two ways: (1) a persistent visible disclaimer displayed throughout the interaction, or (2) a disclosure at the beginning of each session plus a reminder at least every three hours during continuous interactions.
+This obligation is unconditional — it applies whenever the operator has actual knowledge or reasonable certainty that the user is under 18, regardless of whether the user could be misled.

 Statutory Text